iGovPhil/gwt-joomla/README.md

 - banner, transitions, replace to responsive slider

 Known Bugs:
-- Panel-top hide region when no module is added on it
+- Some copy of joomla causes module assignment visibility to not filter properly

 ###### CHANGE LOGS
 **2014-01-29**